google/WebFundamentals/src/content/en/fundamentals/media/mobile-web-video-playback.md

 the bottom right corner of the page to give user control over video sound.
 The `volumechange` video event is used to update the mute button styling.

-Note: If a page has a lot of videos on a page and is using the Intersection Observer API to pause / mute offscreen video, you may want to reset video source with `video.src = null` instead since it will release significant resources in an infinite scroll case.
+Note: If there are a lot of videos on a page, and it is using the Intersection Observer API to pause / mute offscreen video, you may want to reset video source with `video.src = null` instead since it will release significant resources in an infinite scroll case.